material-motion/material-motion/specifications/directors.md

 This is the engineering specification for the Director abstract type.

-A Director is an object that describes some coordinated experience.
+A Director is an object created for the purposes of describing a complete interactive experience.

-A Director operates primarily in terms of targets and Plans.
+A Director uses with Plans and Transactions.
 Directors do not have direct access to a Runtime.

 > Hiding the Runtime from a Director has the following benefits:
 >